 Oregon Sea Grant envisions a future of thriving coastal communities and ecosystems in Oregon.
 We spark discovery, understanding, and collaboration to foster healthy, inclusive, and resilient coastal communities and ecosystems.

-We address regionally and nationally strategic issues through an integrated program of competitive, rigorously reviewed research, public outreach and engagement, and ocean and coastal education.
-Oregon’s marine resource users are key partners to the program.
+We address regionally and nationally strategic issues through an integrated program of competitive, rigorously reviewed research, extension services and projects, and public education.
 We support dynamic, inventive, and flexible approaches to meet the needs of communities in changing natural and social environments.

 Everything the program does is driven by an ethic of public service, and the program uses various approaches to engage our constituents.
-An advisory council of marine industry and coastal community leaders provides guidance on program directions and progress.
-We collaborate with community, industry and conservation groups, teachers and their students, resource managers and political leaders to develop and provide the public with information based on sound research and innovative science.
+A community advisory council of Oregon residents and community leaders provides guidance on our programs.
+We collaborate with community, industry and conservation groups, researchers, teachers and students, tribes, resource managers and political leaders to develop and provide the public with information based on sound research and innovative science.
 We value community, integrity, sustainability, partnerships, innovation, and diversity, equity, inclusion, justice and accessibility.

 For more information about Oregon Sea Grant, please visit our 2024-2027 Oregon Sea Grant Strategic Plan (pdf).